dasGringuen/assetto_corsa_gym/README.md

 - Customizable Scenarios: Various cars, tracks, and weather conditions.
 - RL Integration: Compatible with Gym for easy RL algorithm application.
 - [ROS2 interface](https://github.com/ayoubraji/assetto_corsa_ros2)
+- Baselines: SAC (this code base) and TD-MPC2 (to be uploaded soon)

 This repository contains all the necessary code to run the Gym interface for Assetto Corsa and RL benchmarks.
 For the ROS2 interface, refer to [ROS2 interface](https://github.com/ayoubraji/assetto_corsa_ros2)